AnnaBurova/dev-configs/guidelines/git-commit.md

 ## 💡 Notes

-- All commit messages must be written in **English**.
+- All commit messages must be written in English.
-- Avoid vague messages like «fix bug» — be specific about the change. when generating commits automatically through AI tools.
+- Avoid vague messages like «fix bug» — be specific about the change.
+- Pay special attention to clarity when generating commits automatically through AI tools.